FaiblUG/LcnIncludeAssetsBundle/README.md

 </body>
 ```

-Unfortunately, this violates a generally accepted performance rule:
-Reference stylesheets as early in your html document as possible.
-This way, the browser can start fetching the CSS Resources while still parsing the rest of your html document.
+As this would violate the generally accepted performance rule of referencing stylesheets as early in your html document as possible, the stylesheets are loaded asynchronously.
+This way, the browser can continue rendering without blocking the UI.
-As our experience shows, modern web browsers are usually able to parse the whole document in a breeze and the performance penalty of referencing css files at the bottom of the page is mostly negligible.

 PHP
 ---